 How Not to Be the Target of a Workplace Bully

-But some people seem to have a target on their backs.
+Some people seem to have a target on their backs.
 If you're one of those people, there are things you can do to reduce your chances of being the victim the next time a bully crosses your path.

-Be confident, but not prideful
+Be confident, but not prideful.

-But, you also know squat about this job.
+You also know squat about this job.
 Sure, you may have experience in this area, but every new company and every new department is different.
 Don't be so confident that you reject advice or refuse to ask questions.

-You'll need training, no matter what - even if you're the new head of the department.
-But, go into that training confident that you'll learn what you need to know.
+You'll need training, no matter what - even if you're the new head of the department, but go into that training confident that you'll learn what you need to know.

-Speak up immediately
+Speak up immediately.

 While it's good to give people the benefit of the doubt, if you're usually a target, don't let anything pass.
 When someone makes a snide remark about your clothing, your presentation, or anything at all, speak up.